 The purpose of the Annotated Guide is to help applicants formulate effective project proposals.
 Suggestions are by no means intended to be exhaustive in nature; they are only designed to offer applicants direction in completing the online Application Form.

 International Fund for Cultural Diversity

-Diversity of Cultural Expressions Section Culture Sector
+Entity for the Diversity of Cultural Expressions Culture Sector

 UNESCO